loicbenoit/wavepad/README.md

 - Will probably not work on IE (too old for modern Javascript).
 You should upgrade to FireFox, Chrome, Edge or Safari.
 Unless coding for a commercial project, I don't care for IE anymore.
 It's completely outdated and was replaced by Edge for a good reason.

 ## Know issues
-- Touch support / Mobile support: Will add touch detection soon.
+- Touch support / Mobile support: ~~Will add touch detection soon~~.
 - Edge on Windows: The Google analytics code creates a JS error in Edge.
 It's a Websocket error.
 I'll need to get a Windows computer and investigate this further.
 I observed no issue in Chrome and Firefox on Mac/Windows/Linux.
 This seems to be limited to Edge and IE.